 Neal Grossman, Chief Operating Officer, The Designory and eg+ Worldwide, and Chief Compensation Officer, TBWA Worldwide

 Marisa Lieberman, Vice President, Director of Project Management, McCann Health New Jersey (MHNJ)

 Dave Lubeck, Executive Vice President, Executive Director, Bernstein-Rein Advertising / Unbound

 Cathi Perkins, Business Optimization Manager, Butler/Till Media Services

-The industry is seeing more clients evolving project-by-project arrangements with agencies.
-Project-by-Project (PxP) relationships between clients and agencies create both opportunities and challenges for both marketers and marketing services firms.
+The industry is seeing more clients evolving project-by-project (PxP) arrangements with agencies.
+PxP relationships between clients and agencies create both opportunities and challenges for marketers and marketing services firms.

-Members of the 4A’s community have been endeavoring to figure out best practices for dealing with the shift by some clients from annual retainer relationships with their agencies to PxP relationships.
-Panelists from the 4A's community across multiple disciplines discuss agency PxP dynamics from three perspectives: (1) Agency New Business Considerations, (2) Agency Compensation & Terms Considerations and (3) Agency Operations Considerations
+Members of the 4A’s community have been working to figure out best practices for dealing with some clients’ shift from annual retainer relationships with their agencies to PxP relationships.
+Panelists from the 4A's community across multiple disciplines discuss agency PxP dynamics from three perspectives: (1) Agency New Business Considerations, (2) Agency Compensation and Terms Considerations and (3) Agency Operations Considerations.

 Stop Negotiating, Start Talking